tommililja/Farse/README.md

 ## One-of

+There is still limited one-of support.

-Parse.oneOf works if the discriminator property is inside the object.
+We can use this if the discriminator property is inside the object.

 ```fsharp
 let! x = "prop" &= oneOf "disc" [ "a", a; "b", b ]
 ```

-For everything else, a simple match will do.
+Which is equal to this match expression, but less flexible.

 ```fsharp
 let! disc = "prop.disc" &= string